Representation Uncertainty in Self-Supervised Learning as Variational Inference: Conclusion

 \section{Conclusion}

-In this paper, we clarify the theoretical relationship between variational inference and non-contrastive self-supervised learning and propose variational inference SimSiam (VI-SimSiam), which can model the uncertainty of the latent variable.
-We demonstrated the effectiveness of the proposed VI-SimSiam by evaluating it with image classification task using pretrained image features.
+In this work, we clarify the theoretical relationship between variational inference and SSL.
+Additionally, we propose variational inference SimSiam (VI-SimSiam), which could model the latent variable's uncertainty.
+We investigate the estimated uncertainty parameter $\kappa$ from various perspectives.
+We derive the relationship between $\kappa$ and input images and between $\kappa$ and classification accuracy.
+We also experimentally demonstrate that uncertainty could be estimated even when the latent variable follows the categorical distribution.

-Various experiments demonstrated the effectiveness of the proposed method; however it is possible that future efforts will further improve its performance.
-As mentioned in Sec.~\ref{linear_eval}, the current method can cause overfitting in some datasets.
-Our method would be more effective if a solution to this issue (e.g., early stopping) could be proposed.